 Do you plan to expand into womenswear one day?

-Never say never, but we are all about doing one thing really well.
-In the 6 years of running our brand we have grown and matured so much and we are getting better at what we do.
-For us we still see Clemente Talarico menswear with so much more potential so we need to stay focused.
-We have been asked countless times by the partners of our loyal customer to do a women’s wear range, but for now they just have to share!
+Never say never, but we are all about doing one thing well.
+In the six years of running our brand we have grown and matured so much, and we are getting better at what we do.
+For us, we still see Clemente Talarico menswear with so much more potential, so we need to stay focused.
+We have been asked countless times by the partners of our loyal customer to do a women’s wear range, but for now, they just have to share!

 If you could work with a famous designer, who would it be?

-Our attention are mostly grabbed by the younger, independent designers of today.
+Our attention is mostly grabbed by the younger, independent designers of today.
 We find much more creativity and individuality within such designers as they have not yet been influenced by the mass markets.
-We believe in that as well, and can possibly form partnerships with these guys.
-Whilst we admire the major fashion houses we don’t really look to them for inspiration.
+We believe in that as well and can form partnerships with these guys.
+While we admire the major fashion houses, we don’t look to them for inspiration.

 What are the future plans for the label and are you looking to expand into the international market?

 Our primary objective is to enhance and grow, whist maintaining the integrity of our brand.
 The future is always something we focus on and moving forward we hope that Clemente Talarico will be not just a Melbourne based brand.
 We can talk about this in our next “The Trend Spotter” interview ;-)